San Andres, Manila

 San Andres (also San Andres Bukid) is a district of Manila, Philippines.
 San Andres shares the Estero Tripa de Gallina as its western and northern border with the districts of Malate and Paco, respectively and Pedro Gil and Tejeron streets to the east with the district of Santa Ana.
 It borders the city of Makati in the south.
-The area is under the jurisdiction of the 5th Congressional District of Manila, and includes the Sagrada Familia Parish, a stretch of the Manila Bay including The Aristocrat, and the Manila South Cemetery, an exclave of the city surrounded by land somewhat administered by Makati.
+The area is under the jurisdiction of the 5th congressional district of Manila, and includes the Manila South Cemetery, an exclave surrounded by land belonging to Barangay Santa Cruz, Makati.

 Etymology

-San Andres is also known by its longer name San Andres Bukid.
-The first part of the name comes from Spanish for Saint Andrew, the patron saint of Manila; while the second part comes from Tagalog bukid, meaning "farm" or "[rice] field", which the area once was.
+San Andres is also known by its longer name, San Andres Bukid.
+The first part of the name comes from Spanish for Saint Andrew the Apostle, the patron saint of Manila; while the second part comes from Tagalog bukid, meaning "farm" or "[rice] field", denoting the area’s former state.